 Considerable variability is inherent in the estimate of the reserve for losses and LAE.
 Although management believes the liability recorded for losses and LAE is adequate, the variability inherent in this estimate could result in changes to the ultimate liability, which may be material to stockholders' equity.
 Additional variability exists due to accident year allocations of ceded amounts in accordance with the reinsurance agreements, which is not expected to result in any changes to the ultimate liability.
 Other factors that can impact loss reserve development may also include trends in general economic conditions, including the effects of inflation.
-The Company had favorable development on net loss and LAE reserves of \$6.3 million for the nine months ended September 30, 2024, and favorable development on net loss reserve emergence on homeowners multi-peril and pet lines of business, offset by the impact of an extra-contractual car claim liability related to pre-acquisition Metromile.
+The Company had favorable development on net loss and LAE reserves of \$10.4 million for the three months ended March 31, 2025, and favorable development on net loss and LAE reserves of \$6.5 million for the three months ended March 31, 2024.
+The favorable loss development of \$10.4 million is primarily due to better than expected loss reserve emergence on homeowners multi-peril product.
 No additional premiums or returned premiums have been accrued as a result of prior year effects.